charles-e/new-c2lem/src/books/_BIP/Giovanni's Room.md

 * <span meta="76.2@2025-09-30T23:35:27.322Z"></span> “I’m beginning to see,” I said, carefully, “that kids like Giovanni are in a difficult position.
 This isn’t, you know, the land of opportunity—there’s no provision made for them.
 Giovanni’s poor, I mean he comes from poor folks, and there isn’t really much that he can do.
 And for what he can do, there’s terrific competition.
 And, at that, very little money, not enough for them to be able to think of building any kind of future.
 That’s why so many of them wander the streets and turn into gigolos and gangsters and God knows what.”

 * <span meta="81.9@2025-10-01T04:26:13.256Z"></span> “He did not smile, he was neither grave, nor vindictive, nor sad; he was still.
 He was waiting, I think, for me to cross that space and take him in my arms again—waiting, as one waits at a deathbed for the miracle one dare not disbelieve, which will not happen.
 I had to get out of there for my face showed too much, the war in my body was dragging me down.
 My feet refused to carry me over to him again.
 The wind of my life was blowing me away.”

+* <span meta="82.9@2025-10-02T22:06:18.651Z"></span> “When one walked through the gardens, leaves fell about one’s head and sighed and crashed beneath one’s feet.
+The stone of the city, which had been luminous and changing, faded slowly, but with no hesitation, into simple grey stone again.
+It was apparent that the stone was hard. ”

+* <span meta="83.4@2025-10-02T22:08:07.060Z"></span> “ It is hard to say what produced this melancholy, which sometimes settled over us like the shadow of some vast, some predatory, waiting bird.
+I do not think that Hella was unhappy, for I had never before clung to her as I clung to her during that time.
+But perhaps she sensed, from time to time, that my clutch was too insistent to be trusted, certainly too insistent to last.”

+* <span meta="83.4@2025-10-02T22:09:24.301Z"></span> “And Giovanni, during this short encounter, in the middle of the boulevard as dusk fell, with people hurrying all about us, was really amazingly giddy and girlish, and very drunk—it was as though he were forcing me to taste the cup of his humiliation.
+And I hated him for this.”

+* <span meta="86.5@2025-10-02T22:23:15.680Z"></span> “nd told us, too, in delicious detail, how he had done it: but not why.
+Why was too black for the newsprint to carry and too deep for Giovanni to tell.”

+* <span meta="87.6@2025-10-02T22:28:13.841Z"></span> “Then Guillaume enters and Giovanni tries to smile.
+They have a drink.
+Guillaume is precipitate, flabby, and moist, and, with each touch of his hand, Giovanni shrinks further and more furiously away.”